 A session on plagiarism will be scheduled in October.
-Attendance is obligatory
+Attendance is obligatory.

 Plagiarism is taking credit for someone else's ideas and making out that you thought of these ideas yourself.
 This is a form of intellectual theft.
 In third-level colleges, plagiarism is a serious offence.
 It merits a severe penalty.
-In some colleges, the student loses all entire marks for that assignment.
+In some colleges, the student loses their entire marks for that assignment.
 In other colleges, the student is brought before the disciplinary committee.
 You need to be aware of how serious an offence of plagiarism is and take care to avoid it in your assignments, particularly in a thesis.
-Plagiarism is taking the credit for someone else's ideas and making out that you thought of these ideas yourself.
-This is a form of intellectual theft.
-In third level colleges, plagiarism is a serious offence.
-It merits a severe penalty.
-In some colleges, the student loses all entire marks for that assignment.
+Their entire marks for that assignment.
 In other colleges, the student is brought before the disciplinary committee.
 You need to be aware of how serious an offence plagiarism is, and take care to avoid it in your assignments, and particularly in a thesis.